 13 Sep Are HMRC Calculations Correct?
 A Guide by Quick Book Accountant

 Where it has not, HMRC will send out either a P800 tax calculation or a PA302 simple assessment.
 A QuickBooks accountant dives in deeper.

-- they started receiving a pension at work; or
+- They started receiving a pension at work; or

-- they received Employment and Support Allowance or Jobseeker’s Allowance (which are taxable).
+- They received Employment and Support Allowance or Jobseeker’s Allowance (which are taxable).

-P800 calculations for 2018/19 are being sent out by HMRC from June to November 2019.
+P800 calculations for 2018/19 are proceeding out by HMRC from June to November 2019.
 Let a quick book accountant help you in figuring this out further

 PA302 simple assessment

 Instead of a P800 tax calculation, an individual may instead receive a PA302 simple assessment.
-This is effectively a bill for tax that has been underpaid.
+This is effectively a bill for the tax that has been underpaid.
 HMRC may issue a simple assessment if:

-- the individual owes HMRC tax of more than £3,000; or
+- The individual owes HMRC tax of more than £3,000; or

-- they have to pay tax on the State Pension.
+- They have to pay tax on the State Pension.

-A simple assessment bill can be paid online.
+Pay a simple assessment bill online.

-Check your calculation
+Check your Calculations

 If you do not agree with your simple assessment, you have 60 days to query this with HMRC by phone or in writing.
-The simple assessment letter explains how to do this.
+The simple assessment letter by a QuickBooks accountant explains how to do this.